Joyan9/learning_data_engineering/Data Engineering ZoomCamp 2025/Week_3/Week_3_Homework.md

 ## (Bonus: Not worth points) Question 9:
 No Points: Write a `SELECT count(*)` query FROM the materialized table you created.
 How many bytes does it estimate will be read?
 Why?

+> This is because BQ stores meta data about tables (Number of rows, table size in bytes, etc)